We work in grasslands, rangelands, woodlands, riparian areas and alpine tundra.

 In the mid-1800s, there were thousands of unique varieties of apple trees in the United States, some of the most astounding diversity ever developed in a food crop.
 The Boulder Apple Tree Project is working to restore local apple cultivars on the Colorado Front Range, and in the process, train a new generation of community-engaged scientists.
 Credit: Matt Talarico/Media Impact Lab

-Grassland Diversity Project
+Grassland Diversity Projects

 It is hard to work in a landscape when services vary widely from year to year due to climate fluctuations, especially when these fluctuations are getting more and more extreme.
 Does diversity hold a key?
 In both California and Colorado, we are exploring how managing for a diversity of species, all with different strategies, might best stabilize services in face of this increased variability.